 My name is Yaniris, (Yani to my friends) and while I now live with my husband and children in New Hampshire, I was born in the Dominican Republic, the seventh of nine children.
 My parents raised us to help work on the farm, to make contributions to our community, to get an education, and to support each other.
 On our land we grew coffee, cacao, tobacco, fruits, vegetables, and raised livestock, which sustained and provided for the family.

 I also grew up drinking really good coffee.
 I just didn’t know how good, until I left.

 But the unfortunate truth is- we don’t really get that coffee here in the states.
-While there is a very long tradition of growing coffee in the DR, 90% of it is exported to Latin America, and the highest quality beans are exported to Europe.
+While there is a very long tradition of growing coffee in the DR, 90% of the exported coffee, is exported to Latin America, and the highest quality beans are exported to Europe.
 That’s nice, but we don’t live in Europe.

-It hasn’t even been six months since the morning I woke to Dan grinding coffee, and I am so proud to share Hato Viejo Coffee, and a little piece of heritage, with you.
+Within six months of the morning I woke to Dan grinding coffee, Hato Viejo Coffee was born.
+I am so proud to share Hato Viejo Coffee, and a little piece of heritage, with you.